stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 onePlusOneWrongProvably : the Nat 1 + 1 = 3 -> Void
 onePlusOneWrongProvably Refl impossible
 ```

+See how this is a provably total implementation of the
+given type: A function from `1 + 1 = 3` to `Void`.
+We
+implement this by pattern matching, and there is only
+one constructor to match on, which leads to an impossible
+case.

 We can also use contradictory statements to proof other such
 statements.
 For instance, here is a proof that if the lengths